wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools/Awesome-Devs.md

 # Command Line Tools

+- [2020-starship #Project#](https://github.com/starship/starship): The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 - [gping #Project#](https://github.com/orf/gping): Ping, but with a graph.

 - [2005-htop #Project#](https://github.com/hishamhm/htop): htop is an interactive text-mode process viewer for Unix systems.
 It aims to be a better 'top'.